 Nothing in this Article shall be construed to alter the definitions of full-time and part-time employees set forth in Article 2 of this Agreement, it being understood, however, that such definitions do not apply to the determination of eligibility to participate in the Standard Benefits Plans, which shall be determined solely in accordance with the terms and conditions applicable to such plans.

 Section 3.
 Contributions.
 Employee contributions for benefits will be at the standard Sodexo rates, and are subject to change from time to time in accordance with changes made for all Sodexo employees or as required by law.
-Employee contributions for the Medical Plan shall be based on the Employer’s Rate H rate sheet.
+Contributions for the Medical Plan shall be based on the Employer’s Rate H rate sheet as follows: